Alien Flight Student Program

 Flight Training Providers can order Fingerprint Cards to give to their Alien Flight Students.

 The Alien Flight Student Program has an ongoing need for additional fingerprint locations, domestically and internationally.
-If you are interested in becoming a certified fingerprint technician, please complete the online Fingerprint Collector Application.
+If you are interested in becoming a certified fingerprint technician, please visit our Fingerprint Technician Training page for more information.